swcarpentry/python-testing/03-exceptions.md

 > ## Learning Objectives {.objectives}
 >
 > *   Learner will understand that exceptions are specialized runtime tests
-> *   Learner will recognizes scenarios when to use exceptions and what exceptions are available
+> *   Learner will recognize scenarios when to use exceptions and what exceptions are available
 > *   Learner will recognize when to use exceptions as opposed to assertions

 Exceptions are more sophisticated than assertions.
 They are the standard error